What is EtCO2 and Why is It Monitored? | Normal Ranges & Clinical Guide

 No waveform / reading shows "---" Sampling line disconnected, kinked, or blocked by moisture Check connections; replace sampling line if occluded

-Waveform present but EtCO₂ value is zero Sampling line connected to wrong port or water trap saturated Verify port connection; replace water trap
+Waveform present but EtCO₂ value is zero Sampling line on wrong port or water trap saturated Verify port connection; replace water trap

-Erratic or noisy waveform Leak in sampling line, patient mouth-breathing around nasal cannula Check for leaks; consider oral-nasal sampling cannula
+Erratic or noisy waveform Leak in sampling line, or patient mouth-breathing around a nasal cannula Check for leaks; consider an oral-nasal sampling cannula

-Gradually decreasing EtCO₂ Hyperventilation, decreasing cardiac output, or hypothermia Assess patient clinically; check ventilator settings
+Gradually decreasing EtCO₂ Hyperventilation, decreasing cardiac output, or hypothermia Assess the patient clinically; check ventilator settings

-"Check adapter" or sensor error Sensor malfunction or cable issue Reconnect; try known-good sensor.
-If persists, call Biomed
+"Check adapter" or sensor error Sensor malfunction or cable issue Reconnect; try a known-good sensor.
+If it persists, call Biomed

-For a systematic approach to any parameter showing no reading, see our comprehensive Patient Monitor No Reading Troubleshooting Checklist.
-If the issue involves the monitor display itself rather than a specific parameter, our guides on display problems and monitor not turning on can help.
+For a systematic approach to any parameter showing no reading, see our Patient Monitor No Reading Troubleshooting Checklist.
+If the issue is the monitor display itself, our guides on display problems and a monitor not turning on can help.

 Why MedLinket for EtCO₂ Accessories?

-MedLinket (Shenzhen Med-Link Electronics Tech Co., Ltd) has been manufacturing patient monitoring accessories since 2004 — over two decades of experience supplying hospitals in 120+ countries.
-Our EtCO₂ product line includes disposable sampling lines, water traps, EtCO₂ sensors, and adapter cables compatible with major brands including Philips, GE Healthcare, Mindray, and Dräger.
+MedLinket (Shenzhen Med-Link Electronics Tech Co., Ltd.) has been manufacturing patient monitoring accessories since 2004 — over two decades of experience supplying hospitals in 117+ countries and regions.
+Our EtCO₂ line includes disposable sampling lines, water traps, EtCO₂ sensors, and adapter cables compatible with major brands including Philips, GE Healthcare, Mindray, and Dräger.

-• FDA 510(k) cleared — 19 product clearances (verify at FDA CDRH database)
+• FDA 510(k) cleared products (verify current listings at the FDA CDRH database)

-• $5 million USD product liability insurance — individual certificates available for distributors
+• Product liability insurance with coverage up to $5 million USD — individual certificates available for distributors

-All products undergo 100% factory testing before shipment, and our facilities have passed on-site audits from NMPA, FDA, and Brazil's ANVISA, as well as annual quality reviews from major OEMs including Mindray and Philips.
+All products undergo 100% factory testing before shipment, and our facilities have passed on-site audits from NMPA, ANVISA (Brazil), and major OEMs including Mindray and Philips.

 Frequently Asked Questions